Kiteretsu77/FAST_Anime_VSR/README.md

     ```bash
         pip install tensorrt
     ```
-&emsp;&emsp; PS: The document says: the Python Package Index installation does not and only supports CUDA 12.x in this release.\
+   * The document says: the Python Package Index installation does not and only supports CUDA 12.x in this release.\
-&emsp;&emsp;&emsp;&emsp;For more details, please read https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-pip\
+   * For more details, please read https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-pip\

 3. Install torch2trt (<span style="color:red">Don't directly use pip install torch2trt</span>)\
-    &emsp;&emsp; Follow https://nvidia-ai-iot.github.io/torch2trt/v0.2.0/getting_started.html   (I install **Without** plugins)\
+    * Follow https://nvidia-ai-iot.github.io/torch2trt/v0.2.0/getting_started.html   (I install **Without** plugins)\
-    &emsp;&emsp; After installing it, you should be able to run "import torch2trt" in python (**start a new window** to run this)
+    * After installing it, you should be able to run "import torch2trt" in python (**start a new window** to run this)
 4. Install basic libraries for python
     ```bash
         pip install -r requirements.txt